nablarch-development-standards/nablarch-style-guide/en/java/staticanalysis/checkstyle/docs/Maven-settings.md

 mvn checkstyle:check
 ```

-If there is a check violation, the following points are output to the console:
+If there is a check violation, the following points are output to the console.

 ```
 [INFO] --- maven-checkstyle-plugin:3.0.0:check (default-cli) @ checkstyle-example ---